coredns/coredns.io/content/plugins/reverse.md

 +++
 title = "reverse"
-description = "The *reverse* middleware allows CoreDNS to respond dynamically to a PTR request and the related A/AAAA request." weight = 22 tags = [ "middleware", "reverse" ] categories = [ "middleware" ]
+description = "The *reverse* plugin allows CoreDNS to respond dynamically to a PTR request and the related A/AAAA request." weight = 22 tags = [ "plugin", "reverse" ] categories = [ "plugin" ]
 date = "2017-09-10T18:11:52.765679"
 +++